-There are a few things to consider before we single out the radiator as a cause of the cooling issue.
-The remainder of your cooling system and engine should be in proper working condition; meaning the appropriate pulley ratios adequate airflow, proper thermostat, correct ignition timing, air/fuel ratio, vacuum and mechanical advance curves, etc. need to be addressed.
+There are a few things to consider before we single out the radiator as a cause of your cooling issue.
+The remainder of your cooling system and engine should be in proper working condition; meaning the appropriate pulley ratios, adequate airflow, proper thermostat, correct ignition timing, air/fuel ratio, vacuum and mechanical advance curves, etc. need to be addressed.
 This is mainly because we have found, time and time again, that many cooling issues are caused not by the cooling system components themselves, but other root mechanical engine issues creating excessive temperatures that the cooling system can't handle.

-When we discuss radiators it is helpful to understand exactly how they cool.
-A stock engine can produce around 42 BTU per horsepower, and it's the job of the radiator to remove an amount heat proportional to that.
-If we take a look inside the core the main source of cooling comes from the tubes and fins.
+When we discuss radiators it is helpful to understand exactly how they work to cool an engine.
+A stock engine can produce around 42 BTU per horsepower, and it's the job of the radiator to remove an amount of heat proportional to that.
+If we take a look inside the radiator's core the main source of cooling comes from the tubes and fins.
 As the heat dissipates from the coolant through the tube wall, it is transferred through a joint to the fins.
 When air passes over the fins it carries the heat away from the radiator.
-Depending on the air temperature and speed moving across your radiator, it should remove about 25°F to 50°F from the coolant.
-You can check for proper function by using an infrared temperature gun on both the inlet and outlet of your radiator.
-Check out Longacre's handy Infrared Thermometer under part number 47550612
+Depending on the air temperature and speed moving across your radiator, it should remove about 25 to 50 degrees Fahrenheit from the coolant.
+You can check for proper function by using an infrared temperature gun on both the inlet and outlet ports of your radiator.
+Check out Longacre's handy Infrared Thermometer for your thermal testing needs.

 We offer a multitude of direct bolt-in and universal fit radiators that are 100% TIG-welded, which means there is no epoxy joints or seams to fail, causing leak points.
-All of our single and double pass radiators are extremely efficient, lightweight and designed with two rows of large 1" wide aluminum tubes in the core.
+All of our single and double pass radiators are extremely efficient, lightweight, and designed with two rows of large 1-inch wide aluminum tubes in the core.

 Products Featured in this Article